 Perfuming and my love for nature intertwined when I was apprenticing to become an aromatherapist.
 I found myself obsessed with how the essential oils smelled.
 And while I was studying the benefits of the oils, I couldn’t help but begin blending them together as perfumes—seven of which became Pacifica’s first scents.
 Enter Billy Taylor (the guy on the surf trip mentioned above).
 He was my biggest champion and convinced me that this passion could be a business.
 I created our first seven scents in my kitchen and took them to a trade show in San Francisco, packed up in our VW van.
-The response was incredible and we came home, set up a factory, and started creating the first Pacifica products.
-Whole Foods was one of our first retailers.
+The response was incredible and we came home, set up a factory, and started creating the first Pacifica cosmetics products.
 We started in perfumes (with a hidden aromatherapy agenda) and moved into skincare, makeup, haircare, and sun care.

 Pacifica adheres to four core values: clean and innovative ingredients, completely cruelty-free and vegan products, environmentally friendly packaging, and a commitment to social justice.